 Who can claim?

-Anyone who is currently receiving housing benefit and there is a shortfall between the amount of benefit paid and the amount of rent charged, can apply.
+Anyone who is currently receiving housing benefit, the housing cost element of Universal Credit and / or Local Council Tax Support and there is a shortfall between the amount of benefit and / or support awarded and the amount of rent or council tax liability, can apply.

-We cannot pay a Discretionary housing payment to cover any shortfall where this is due to:
+We cannot pay a discretionary payment to cover any shortfall where this is due to:

-- your payment of housing benefit has been suspended
+- payment of housing benefit has been suspended

 - any sanctions imposed by the Department for Work and Pensions

-When would we consider paying a Discretionary housing payment?
+When would we consider paying a discretionary payment?

-All applications will be decided on their own merits, however because payments are made from a limited budget we pay particular attention where the shortfall between the amount of benefit payable and the amount of rent charged has been caused by:
+All applications will be decided on their own merits, however because payments are made from a limited budget we pay particular attention where the shortfall between the amount of benefit and / or support payable and the amount of liability is caused by: